The

 the girl, because he knows they are only using him to get what they

-want.
 Poor people don't really figure because poor people can't afford

 even him and their crimes are more passionate, police fodder 'the poor

-always murder those closest to them';.
+always murder those closest to them'.
 Rich crimes involve complex tales,

 terrible lies and family secrets.
 'Farewell my Lovely'; and 'The